Informfully/Challenges/README.md

 Furthermore, a folder 'newsimages' containing a copy of the original thumbnails is included.
 The name of each JPG file corresponds to the 'image_id' associated with each news article.

-For image retrieval, we recommend using [Yahoo-Flickr Creative Commons 100 Million (YFCC100M)](https://www.multimediacommons.org).
+For image retrieval, we recommend using [Yahoo-Flickr Creative Commons 100 Million (YFCC100M)](https://www.multimediacommons.org) or [Public Domain 12 Million (PD12M)](https://huggingface.co/datasets/Spawning/PD12M).
 You are free to use any other open source dataset, but you must share it with us as part of your workflow submission.

 ## Expected Submission